 Each listed Zone will include its name, a description, a volume slider, and an Audio icon (if Display Audio Distributions was disabled in the Zone Control Settings).
-The volume slider includes a cut-level value and a [-] on the left side and a [+] on the right side to decrease and increase the volume.

 A zone's volume can be changed by simply sliding the volume control left or right for the desired zone.
 While using the slider, keep pressing the mouse or holding your finger down while sliding the volume left or right.
 When you lift up on the mouse or your finger, you will notice the volume change after a couple of seconds.